Home

 • And all the days that Adam lived were nine hundred and thirty years: and he died."

 Did Cain marry his sister?
-Well this verse pretty much sums up the reality of where Cain (as well as his brother Seth) got his wife.
-They came from the daughters of Adam.
-Since the Bible normally does not record the birth of a daughter, we wouldn't have record of these births.
-Cain would have married one of these daughters, since the mother would have been the only other woman on earth.
-Of necessity they had to have daughters whom the sons married.
+Well, this verse pretty much sums up the reality of where Cain (as well as his brother Seth) got their wives.
+They came from the "[i]daughters[/i]" of Adam.
+Since the Bible normally does not record the birth of a daughter, we wouldn't have a record of these births.
+Cain would have married one of these daughters since the mother would have been the only other woman on earth.
+Of necessity, they had to have daughters whom the sons married.

-Why question 'where did Cain get his wife,' when the wife of Seth is not questioned?
-In other words, where did Seth get his wife in Adam's tribe?
-He was the son of Adam just as Cain, and he too would have had to have a wife in order to produce the Son he called Enosh.
+Why do people question 'where did Cain get his wife,' when the wife of Seth is generally not questioned?
+In other words, where did Seth get his wife?
+He was the son of Adam just as Cain was, and he too would have had to have a wife in order to produce the Son he called Enosh.
 We can't even imagine how many children Adam and Eve could have produced in the 800 years.
-It would probably be a whole tribe.
-The unpalatable truth is, since everyone on earth is descendant from one man representing Christ (Malachi 2:10), the only possible answer to who Cain's wife was, is that she was his sister.
+A whole tribe at the very least.
+The unpalatable truth is, since everyone on earth is a descendant of one man representing Christ (Malachi 2:10), the only possible answer to who Cain's wife was, is that she was his sister.
 These daughters of Adam were the only possible women on earth at the time and Adam's sons were the only other men.
 So it is clear Biblical reasoning, not to mention just plain common sense, where their wives came from.
-As it is written, we all came from one blood line.
+As it is written, we all came from one bloodline.
 If they had not intermarried, then there would not have been any more generations after Adam's children.
-Thus either they did intermarry, or God's Word is false that "all mankind" descended from the bloodline of Adam and Eve.
+Thus either they did intermarry, or God's word is false that "all mankind" descended from the bloodline of Adam and Eve.

 Acts 17:26